Our Products

 Strip away the housing, the oil system, the motor, and the controls.
 What remains is a cylinder with a slightly off-center rotor inside it.
 The gap between rotor and cylinder wall is not uniform.
 On one side, the rotor nearly touches the wall.
 On the opposite side, there is a crescent-shaped space at its widest.
 The compression happens because the crescent changes shape as the rotor turns.

-The eccentricity on a typical 7.5 kW class machine might be six or seven millimeters.
-On a 30 kW unit, perhaps ten to twelve.
+The eccentricity on a 7.5 kW class machine is about 6.5 millimeters.
+On a 30 kW unit, closer to 11.
 These numbers look trivial on paper.
-Every performance characteristic of the finished compressor flows from this single dimension anyway.
-Too little offset and the machine cannot build enough pressure in one stage.
-Too much and the vanes have to travel too far in and out of their slots, which hammers the slot walls and chews through vane material.
+Every performance characteristic of the finished compressor flows from this single dimension.
+Insufficient offset and the machine cannot build enough pressure in one stage.
+Excessive offset and the vanes travel too far in and out of their slots, hammering the slot walls and chewing through vane material.

 Rotary vane compressor internals